iclr-blogposts/2024/_posts/2024-05-07-elaborating-on-the-value-of-flow-matching-for-density-estimation.md

 The interested reader shall be directed to <d-cite key="papamakarios_fast_2016"></d-cite> and especially <d-cite key="papamakarios_normalizing_2019"></d-cite> for a more rigorous introduction to SBI.
-In order to compare the the performances of the different approaches to SBI and their performance with respect to certain tasks, an excellent overview is provided in <d-cite key="lueckmann_benchmarking_2021"></d-cite>.
-For the sake of this post, an more abstract understanding is enough.
+In order to compare the performances of the different approaches to SBI and their performance with respect to certain tasks, an excellent overview is provided in <d-cite key="lueckmann_benchmarking_2021"></d-cite>.
+For the sake of this post, a more abstract understanding is enough.

 ## Flow Matching for Simulation-based Inference